johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 - 	Disciplines of Living By Faith
 16. Disciplines of Overcoming in the Arena of Spiritual Conflict

-## Using MPD textbook resources ##
+## Maize Plant Discipleship handbook ##

-Each MPD textbook presents one of 16 *modules* forming the [*Maize Plant Discipleship Syllabus*].
+Maize Plant Discipleship handbooks are primarily intended to facilitate group learning and discussion, based upon a series of scripture readings and topical studies.

-- Each module incorporates four *studies* (chapters).
+- Each handbook, or module, incorporates four interrelated *Studies*.

-- Each study incorporates: an introduction; scripture readings; three, four or five topics (sections); a summary and topical questions to prompt group discussion.
+- Each study incorporates: a précis; scripture readings; three to five topical sections and a summary.

-Topical questions may be used to facilitate a discussion either:

-- on a topic-by-topic basis, as each topic (section) as completed, or
-- all together, after completing the whole study (chapter).
+- Each study has a corresponding set of questions to facilitate group discussions, either topic-by-topic (section-by-section), or when the entire study (chapter) is completed.

+Accordingly, Maize Plant Discipleship resources don't rely upon the presence of a qualified leader, teacher, or theologian—but rather upon facilitators willing to co-ordinate study groups and discussions — see [][Facilitating discipleship].

 ## Facilitating discipleship ##

-Facilitators will find useful guidelines, as well as valuable background information, about how to appropriately facilitate discipleship study and discussion groups in the *Maize Plant Discipleship Handbook* — available from the same source as this booklet — see [Further information].
+The *Maize Plant Discipleship Facilitators' Handbook* includes guidelines on appropriately facilitating discipleship study and discussion groups, as well as valuable information about the origin and background of Maize Plant Discipleship.
+It is available from the same source as this booklet — see [][Further information].

 ## Further information ##

-Further information about *Maize Plant Discipleship Resources*, its origin and author is available via the following websites:
+Additional information about *Maize Plant Discipleship* is available via the following websites:

 -	**Resources** http://maizeplantdiscipleship.wordpress.com/